OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/overview.rst

 * :ref:`Open vSwitch on VXLAN <openvswitch_vxlan>`.
 The VM NIC is added to a Open vSwitch bridge on the hypervisor and the Virtual Network is configured to handle VXLAN traffic.

-The attribute ``VN_MAD`` attribute of a Virtual Network determines which of the above networking modes is used.
+The attribute ``VN_MAD`` of a Virtual Network determines which of the above networking modes is used.

 .. note::